Canonical form of a deformed Poisson bracket spacetime: Matter coupling

 \section{Matter coupling}

 Coupling the GUP Hamiltonian to matter is essential for studying its dynamical behaviour.
+While expressions for Hamiltonians for various fields are known, it seems here would be a natural place to calculate them in GUP spacetime allowing them to be used in future work.

 One typically starts with scalar fields and dust as they are easiest and elucidate basic dynamical properties.
 To couple to scalar matter, we introduce an additional pair of conjugate variables

 The total Hamiltonian becomes

 where $\mathcal{H}_x$ and $\mathcal{H}$ are the gravitational diffeomorphism and Hamiltonian constrains respectively, while $\mathcal{H}_x^\mathrm{m}$ and $\mathcal{H}^\mathrm{m}$ correspond to the matter contributions.
 The scalar diffeomorphism constraint is